dorjeduck/llm.mojo/README.md

 Basic benchmark results: (M2 MacBook Pro)

-- Below are the average training loop times observed across the various programs.
+- Below are the average training loop times observed across the various implementations.
 Please note that these results are intended to provide a general comparison rather than precise, repeatable metrics.

 - We are running the OpenMP-enabled train_gpt2.c with 64 threads.
   (`OMP_NUM_THREADS=64 ./train_gpt2`)